PYNE-AD/cs207-FinalProject/docs/documentation.md

 This module contains the `Dual` class that holds a dual number.
 It can be used to calculate the derivative of scalar or vector functions.
 It is to be used to calculate and access higher order derivatives (of any order for single variable inputs and of the second order for multiple variable inputs).
 The module overloads Python operations such as multiplication as well as some unary operations such as negation.
 It contains a global function for creating vector functions using dual numbers.

+### Dual

+This module contains the `Hessian` class that holds the Hessian for two variable functions along with the value of the function and the first derivative.
+It works in conjunction with the `Dual` class.

 ## Test Suite

 The test suite lives in the `tests/` folder.
-Each module has its own test suite.
+Each module except for Hessian.py has its own test suite.
 The elementary functions test suite tests its use with both `AutoDiff` and `Dual` objects.
+Hessian.py's tests live in the `Dual` test suit.

 We will be using `TravisCI` to ensure that all tests pass.
 We will be using `CodeCov` to ensure that all code is covered by a test.